tlogan/ERST/README.md

 - understand what polarity types are and how they are related to relational typing

 ### TODO (Symbolic Paper)
+- note that for fix type reconstruction; parameter constraint isn't necessary if it's constrained in the existential return type.
+    - it is valid that an input out of domain results in a return type of BOT.
 - update variable rules: LFP
 - note how using skolem variables in indexed rules is stronger than checking that variables are non free in non-indexed counterpart in the subtyping relation.
 - note how it's same to remove constraints used in interpretation if the constraints are local